These Women Are Redesigning The Hollywood Work Day

 Early on in her career working as a screenwriter, Hart often heard her male peers boasting about how many hours they worked.
 “Before I had kids I was working like 12 hours a day too,” she said. ”But guess what, I’m still doing the same amount of work in a lot less time.”

-Gloria Calderon-Kellett, a showrunner for One Day At A Time (which premieres on PopTV on March 24 after a fraught Netflix cancellation), also emphasized the need for organization and planning as key elements for achieving work-life balance for everyone on-set.
+Gloria Calderon-Kellett, a showrunner for One Day At A Time (which premieres on PopTV on March 24 after a fraught Netflix cancellation), also emphasised the need for organisation and planning as key elements for achieving work-life balance for everyone on-set.

 “I’ve definitely been on shows where we were there until 2 in the morning, and I don’t know that it made things any more spectacular,” she added.
 “If I plan really, really well, all my department heads know what costumes I need, what props I need, what sets I need.
 We’re not sending out PAs in the middle of the night to find a flaming sword.”